Complete ADHM Sigma Model: Notation, Background, Ingredients, Synthesis

+It is clear from this discussion that while the minimal original and minimal Ali-Ilahi models are defined in ${\mathcal R}^4$ the minimal complete model is defined in ${\mathcal R}^8$.

-This completes our construction of the complete ADHM instanton sigma model by amalgamation of Witten's original and our complementary model.
-The resulting model has a double, that is, a $(k,k')$ instanton structure means that it has two indepedent instanton charges.
+This completes our construction of the complete ADHM instanton sigma model by amalgamation of Witten's original and Ali-Ilahi's complementary model.

 With these additional Yukawa couplings the supersymmetry structure should be a generalization of the $(0,4)$ supersymmetry and we would term it as large $(0,4)$.
 Here we are anticipating this new supersymmetry structure with analogy to the superconformal case.
 In our knowledge corresponding algebra has not been worked out.

-Let us now analyze how the vacuum given by the two branches. $C^{a}_{AA'}$ is homogeneous and linear in $\phi$ and the resulting potential $V_W$ (for $k = k' = 1$ expression see next section) is homogeneous and quadratic in $\phi$.
-For $\phi=0$ it vanishes for any $X$.
-This implies that $X$'s are massless fields and $\phi$'s are massive.
-The potential is interpreted as a $X$ dependant mass term for the $\phi$'s.
-For large enough number $n$ of $\lambda$'s the solution for $B^{a}_{AA'}$ tensor is generic and for every value of $X$ all of the $\phi$'s are massive.
-Thus the moduli space, that is the space of vacua $V_W$ is parametrized by the $X$'s and it is

-Here $W$ stands for Witten's original construction and this analysis is valid for vanishing instanton ($\omega=0$) of the complementary sector.
-The complementary branch gives the moduli space factor

-The details of the argument are in parallel to the details above for the original branch.
-The total moduli space, therefore, is